Atlassian (NASDAQ:TEAM) Releases Q4 2021 Earnings Guidance

-Atlassian (NASDAQ:TEAM) updated its fourth quarter 2021 earnings guidance on Thursday.
+Atlassian (NASDAQ:TEAM) issued an update on its fourth quarter 2021 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of 0.170-0.170 for the period, compared to the Thomson Reuters consensus estimate of $0.230.
 The company issued revenue guidance of $513 million-$528 million, compared to the consensus revenue estimate of $504.68 million.Atlassian also updated its Q4 guidance to $0.17 EPS.

-A number of analysts recently commented on the stock.
-Cowen boosted their target price on shares of Atlassian from $250.00 to $255.00 and gave the stock an outperform rating in a report on Friday, January 29th.
-DA Davidson boosted their target price on shares of Atlassian from $275.00 to $290.00 and gave the stock a buy rating in a report on Tuesday, April 20th.
-KeyCorp boosted their target price on shares of Atlassian from $255.00 to $270.00 and gave the stock an overweight rating in a report on Friday, January 29th.
-Wells Fargo & Company boosted their target price on shares of Atlassian from $265.00 to $270.00 and gave the stock an overweight rating in a report on Tuesday, April 20th.
-Finally, Morgan Stanley boosted their target price on shares of Atlassian from $275.00 to $292.00 and gave the stock an overweight rating in a report on Friday.
-Five analysts have rated the stock with a hold rating and fifteen have given a buy rating to the company.
-Atlassian presently has a consensus rating of Buy and a consensus price target of $253.35.

 About Atlassian